philiwon8868/terraform-aci-firepower-vm/README.md

 This project is derived from a previous project: https://github.com/philiwon8868/terraform-aci.
 It is a working sample for those who would like to leverage on ACI's Terraform integration to experience the power of "Infrastructure As Code".

-The sample ACI application environment is a typical 3-Tier "web-app-db", leveraging ACI contracts and L4-L7 service graph with a Cisco Firepower FTDv to govern their communication policies.
+The sample ACI application environment is a typical 3-Tier "web-app-db", leveraging ACI contracts and L4-L7 service graph with a Cisco Firepower Threat Defense (FTD) to govern their communication policies.
 ![image](https://user-images.githubusercontent.com/8743281/123520075-80b0fb00-d6e1-11eb-8ec5-909ccd8cfbcc.png)

 Terraform HCL is a declarative language which will provision the followings onto an ACI cloud environment: